World version W5: World version W5 in 2017

 On September 16 at W5's "Legends Collide, in Koper, Slovenia, all eyes were on Andrej "AK-47" Kedves as he fought for his 6th straight victory at W5 events.
-With his victory he will finally get his title fight in Kosice, Slovakia on November 11th.
+With his victory he will finally get his title fight in Kosice, Slovakia on November 11.
 Also, of note was Vlad's dominant performance over the tough-as-nails Rhassan Muhareb with a 4th Rd.
 KO by liver punch.
 Vlad successfully defended is 71kg W5 European Title.
-In the final bout, Slovenian legend, Miran "Slovenian Rocky" Fabjan defeated Bosina and Herzegovinian legend Dzevad "BH Machine" Poturk by unanimous decision.
+In the final bout, Slovenian legend, Miran "Slovenian Rocky" Fabjan defeated Bosnia and Herzegovinian legend Dzevad "BH Machine" Poturk by unanimous decision.
 Miran dominated the three rounds making the decision quite easy.

 For the rest of the year, W5 has one more events planned.
 November 11 will reunite W5 and Rebuy Stars for a continuation of their hit series "Fortune Favors the Brave".
 The event will be the official grand opening of Rebuy Stars newest casino in Kosice, Slovakia.
 Andrej "AK-47" Kedves is expected to have his shot at a title on this date.
 Ondrej Hutnik, Miran Fabjan, and Vladimir Idranyi are all expected to be on the card.